deciduously/deciduously-com-clj/resources/md/one.md

 As you read on you'll find out - probably and definitely.
 Here we go!
 ## Intro
 I built this blog (almost) entirely in [Clojure](https://clojure.org/).
 Not only that, but very very little Clojure.
 The meatiest source file [web.clj](https://github.com/deciduously/deciduously-com/blob/master/src/deciduously_com/web.clj) clocks in at around 100 lines.
 Granted, this is *not* a compliated website, but it's still impressive how much you can accomplish with so few lines of code.
+This is made possible both through the terseness of the language and the thoughtfulness of the library designers.

-This is made possible both This is my [`loc`](https://github.com/cgag/loc) output at time of writing:
+This is my [`loc`](https://github.com/cgag/loc) output at time of writing:
 ```shell
  Language             Files        Lines        Blank      Comment         Code
 --------------------------------------------------------------------------------